dongxuli-concord-design/dongxuli-concord-design/README.md

 1. Install the right version of Node required by the NW.js.
 2. Install `nw-gyp` using `npm install -g nw-gyp`.
 3. Update the node and nwjs files on `XcExternal` following the `README.md` in `XcExternal`.
 Please right-click and open all executable files (such as node/nwjc etc.) on macOS for permission control reasons.
-4. Delete all node_modules folder and run `npm install` in XcMain.